Oppo commits to four major Android updates for 2023 flagships

-(Pocket-lint) - Following an announcement that its most recent major software update - ColorOS 13 - has been its fastest rollout so far, Oppo has committed to supporting future flagship phones for an even longer time.
+Following an announcement that its most recent major software update - ColorOS 13 - has been its fastest rollout so far, Oppo has committed to supporting future flagship phones for an even longer time.

 The Android phone maker has announced that from 2023 it will guarantee four major Android updates for "selected flagships".
 This update policy also includes up to five years of security patches, hopefully ensuring your expensive Oppo phone is useful for much longer than the typical 2-3 year upgrade cycle.